shaanpakala/shaanpakala.github.io/README.md

   <img align="left" width="225" height="125" src="images/sentiment_classification_pic.png">
 </a>

 <p style="font-size: 20px;">Started as a final project for Data Analysis Methods (CS105 at UC Riverside), but I got carried away and extended it further.
-I webscraped online reviews (<a href="https://www.yelp.com/" target="_blank">yelp</a> & <a href="https://www.yellowpages.com/" target="_blank">yp</a>) to build a machine learning model (random forest) for classification of online reviews' sentiments.
-The bulk of the work was done in preprocessing the text, as well as vectorizing the text in a way that makes it easy for the machine learning model to classify.</p>
+I webscraped online reviews (from <a href="https://www.yelp.com/" target="_blank">yelp</a> & <a href="https://www.yellowpages.com/" target="_blank">yp</a>) to build a machine learning model (random forest) to classify online reviews' sentiment.
+The bulk of the work was preprocessing the text, as well as text vectorization in a way that makes it easy for the machine learning model to classify.</p>

 <br clear="all">